 A non-interest bearing peso checking account wherein deposit transactions are made OTC during official banking hours/days or via CDM.
 Withdrawals may be done either through the issuance of a check, or OTC.
-ATM withdrawals may also be made at any LANDBANK ATM and other ATMs with Bancnet and Visa logos.
-Cashless applicable to LANDBANK Visa Debit Card only.

-purchases may also be done online and through any Point-of-Sale (POS) terminal of partner merchants from department stores, supermarkets and accredited establishments bearing the Bancnet and Visa logo.
+ATM withdrawals may also be made at any LANDBANK ATM and other ATMs with Bancnet and Visa\ logos.
+Cashless purchases may also be done online\ and through any Point-of-Sale (POS) terminal of partner merchants from department stores, supermarkets and accredited establishments bearing the Bancnet and Visa logo.